-To validate the accuracy of the full de novo sequence of the \textsuperscript{24.4} 1 \textsubscript{47,359.4} clone from donor F59, we generated a synthetic recombinant IgG1 clone based on the experimentally determined sequence.
+To validate the accuracy of the full \emph{de novo} sequence of the \textsuperscript{24.4} 1 \textsubscript{47,359.4} clone from donor F59, we generated a synthetic recombinant IgG1 clone based on the experimentally determined sequence.
 We used exactly the same procedures to sequence the recombinant mAb as applied to the plasma-obtained clone, including all the peptide- and protein-centric approaches.
 Since CDRs are the most critical and hypervariable regions of the antibody, we set out to find peptides in the two datasets covering these regions, so that we could directly compare their fragmentation spectra.
 A direct comparison of tandem MS spectra of the CDR-spanning peptides from the donor clone and the recombinant mAb are presented in \textbf{\autoref{fig:fig3.5}A and B}, covering parts of the light chain and Fd portion, respectively.
 Above the graphs, the de-novo-obtained sequence is shown with the annotated CDRs, whereby the purple lines indicate the selected peptides.
 In each panel, the MS/MS spectra obtained from peptides derived from the plasma clone of donor F59 and the recombinant mAb are shown, with the donor spectrum on top and the recombinant mAb spectrum mirrored below.
 Through visual comparison and as evidenced by the high correlation scores ranging between 0.91 and 0.98, the spectra obtained for peptides originating from the recombinant clone were highly similar to the MS/MS spectra from the peptides derived from the plasma clone \textsuperscript{24.4} 1 \textsubscript{47,359.4}.
 The observed high similarity was not restricted to the \emph{m/z} positions but was found to be also reflected into fragment ion intensities, which are quite sequence specific, thus presenting an additional layer of confidence.

 \begin{figure*}[!hptb]